Azure/azure-search-vector-samples/demo-python/readme.md

 + Python (these instructions were tested with version 3.9.x)

 You can use [Visual Studio Code with the Python extension](https://code.visualstudio.com/docs/python/python-tutorial) for this demo.
-For help setting up the environment, see this [Python quickstart](https://learn.microsoft.com/azure/search/search-get-started-python).

-You don't need Azure Cognitive Search for this step.
+You don't need Azure Cognitive Search for the first notebook, but for the end-to-end sample, provide the endpoint to your search service (any billable tier) and an API key.

-## Setup
+## Set up

 1. Clone this repository.